RCIRODERICK CONSULTINGTalk to an engineer

 Transferíselo.

-The function transferir is defined with three named arguments: cuenta_origen (source account), cuenta_destino (destination account), monto (amount).
-The call Transferíselo is the vos imperative transferí (from transferir) with two clitics attached, in the fixed Spanish order se-lo: se is the third-person indirect-object clitic ("to him/her/them"); lo is the third-person direct-object clitic ("it").
-The argument routing is positional, but positional in the Spanish-grammaticalised sense: lo (the direct object) maps to the direct-object slot of transferir — the monto, the amount; se (the indirect object) maps to the indirect-object slot — the cuenta_destino, the destination.
-The remaining argument (cuenta_origen) is bound from context.
+The function transferir is defined with three named arguments: cuenta_origen, the source account, cuenta_destino, the destination account, and monto, the amount.
+The call Transferíselo is the vos imperative transferí, from transferir, with two clitics attached, in the fixed Spanish order se-lo. se is the third-person indirect-object clitic, "to him/her/them"; lo is the third-person direct-object clitic, "it".
+The argument routing is positional, but positional in the Spanish-grammaticalised sense: lo, the direct object, maps to the direct-object slot of transferir, the monto, the amount; se, the indirect object, maps to the indirect-object slot, the cuenta_destino, the destination.
+The remaining argument, cuenta_origen, is bound from context.

 A Spanish-speaker reading Transferíselo in code does not have to consult a function signature to know what got routed where.
 The clitic positions encoded the routing; the routing follows the grammar the speaker has been using since childhood.

-A non-Spanish-speaker reading the same code is at the largest disadvantage of any of Inflexión's six mappings.
+A reader who does not speak Spanish is at the largest disadvantage of any of Inflexión's six mappings.
 The clitic system is the part of the language with the smallest English equivalent.
-The article you are reading is, frankly, the hardest of this series for the non-Spanish-speaking LinkedIn reader to feel.
+The article you are reading is, frankly, the hardest of this series for the LinkedIn reader who does not speak Spanish to feel.

-Why this is the most syntactically novel mapping
+Why this is the most novel mapping on the syntactic axis

 The other five mappings have analogies.
-Number agreement maps to scalar versus collection — programmers know lists and scalars.
-Mood maps to evaluation strategy — programmers know eager, deferred, and effectful.
-Aspect maps to eager versus lazy — programmers know map versus imap.
-Diminutive scaling maps to numeric and cost annotation — programmers know cheap-fast versus expensive-thorough variants of the same operation.
-Ser / estar maps to immutable versus mutable — programmers know const and let.
+Number agreement maps to scalar versus collection, and programmers know lists and scalars.
+Mood maps to evaluation strategy, and programmers know eager, deferred, and effectful.
+Aspect maps to eager versus lazy, and programmers know map versus imap.
+Diminutive scaling maps to numeric and cost annotation, and programmers know variants of the same operation that trade cheap-fast against expensive-thorough.
+Ser / estar maps to immutable versus mutable, and programmers know const and let.

 Clitic ordering does not have the same kind of analogy.
-Programmers know positional arguments and keyword arguments, but neither captures what clitic morphology does — clitics route arguments by their grammatical category (person × role), in fixed Spanish order, attached to the verb itself as part of one phonological word.
-This is closer to how some natural languages encode case (Latin, Finnish, Russian) than to how any mainstream programming language encodes argument-passing.
+Programmers know positional arguments and keyword arguments, but neither captures what clitic morphology does.
+Clitics route arguments by their grammatical category, person crossed with role, in fixed Spanish order, attached to the verb itself as part of one phonological word.
+This is closer to how some natural languages encode case, like Latin, Finnish, Russian, than to how any mainstream programming language encodes argument-passing.

-For a Spanish-speaker, this is the easiest of the six mappings to use — the rules are completely automatic.
-For a non-Spanish-speaker, it is the hardest of the six mappings to learn — the rules are unfamiliar at the syntactic level.
+For a Spanish-speaker, this is the easiest of the six mappings to use.
+The rules are completely automatic.
+For a reader who does not speak Spanish, it is the hardest of the six mappings to learn.
+The rules are unfamiliar at the syntactic level.
 Inflexión is, in that sense, more accessible to its substrate language's native speakers than to its potential international audience, in this one specific place.
-That is a feature of the design (the language is meant to read as Spanish) rather than a defect; it is also a fact worth being honest about.
+That is a feature of the design, since the language is meant to read as Spanish, rather than a defect; it is also a fact worth being honest about.

-A future installment will address the further dimension of clitic placement — whether the clitics appear before the verb (proclitic: me lo diohe gave it to me) or after it (enclitic: dándomelo, dármelo, dámelo — same meanings, different positions).
+A future installment will address the further dimension of clitic placement: whether the clitics appear before the verb, proclitic as in me lo dio, he gave it to me, or after it, enclitic as in dándomelo, dármelo, dámelo, with the same meanings in different positions.
 The current mapping covers ordering; placement carries syntactic meaning the current mapping flattens, and a future revision will address it as a separate semantic dimension.

 What's coming next